Mental Model

 Supported Areas

-This is the short version of the supported feature set:
+The short version of the current feature set:

-zlibor delayed OpenSSH[email protected]compression and automatic local rekey policy - one-shot exec and streamed exec
+zlibor delayed OpenSSH[email protected]compression - automatic local rekey policy and post-auth keepalive

-- SFTP metadata, listing, reads, writes, rename, remove, mkdir/rmdir, symlink, and readlink
+- SFTP metadata, listing, file handles, reads, writes, local-file helpers, recursive helpers, resumable helpers, rename, remove, mkdir/rmdir, symlink, and readlink

 - outer connection proxies and explicit ProxyJump hop chains